Adrita-Khan/Modified-Gravity/README.md

 # 🌀 Modified Gravity with Cross-Correlation

-Welcome to **Modified Gravity** — a project focused on testing and constraining modified gravity (MG) theories using cross-correlations between galaxy surveys and CMB lensing measurements.
-This repository includes everything you need to understand, run, and contribute to the project, along with key resources and development goals.
+Welcome to **Modified Gravity** — a project developed to test and constrain modified gravity (MG) theories through cross-correlations between galaxy surveys and CMB lensing measurements.
+This repository contains all necessary components to understand, execute, and contribute to the project, alongside essential resources and outlined development goals.

 ---

 ## ✨ Why Modified Gravity?

-The current cosmological model — ΛCDM (Lambda Cold Dark Matter) — fits a wide range of data remarkably well, but it relies on dark energy and dark matter, which have not yet been directly detected.
-Modified gravity theories aim to explain cosmic acceleration and structure formation without invoking unknown dark components.
+The current cosmological framework — ΛCDM (Lambda Cold Dark Matter) — provides an excellent fit to a wide range of observations; however, it is built upon dark energy and dark matter, neither of which has been directly detected to date.
+As an alternative, modified gravity theories have been proposed to explain cosmic acceleration and the formation of large-scale structures without the invocation of unknown dark components.

-These theories often alter the Poisson equation and the relationship between the gravitational potentials, leading to distinctive signatures in the large-scale structure (LSS) of the Universe.
-As a result, MG theories can be tested through cosmological observables such as galaxy clustering and weak lensing.
+These theories often involve modifications to the Poisson equation and alter the relationship between gravitational potentials.
+Such changes manifest as distinctive signatures within the large-scale structure (LSS) of the Universe.
+Consequently, MG theories can be constrained through observables such as galaxy clustering and weak lensing.

 ---

 ## 🔀 Why Cross-Correlation?

-Cross-correlation enhances our ability to test gravity models by:
+Cross-correlation techniques are employed to enhance the testing of gravity models for several key reasons:

-- **Breaking degeneracies** between cosmological parameters (e.g., galaxy bias vs. growth rate).
+- **Degeneracies** between cosmological parameters (e.g., galaxy bias vs. growth rate) can be broken.
-- **Minimizing systematics** — uncorrelated noise and systematics tend to cancel in cross-correlations.
+- **Systematic errors** are mitigated, as uncorrelated noise and systematics tend to cancel out across different datasets.
-- **Enhancing signal** by combining information from multiple tracers of the gravitational potential:
+- **Signal strength** is amplified by the joint analysis of multiple tracers of the gravitational potential:
-  - **Galaxy-Galaxy Clustering**
+  - **Galaxy–Galaxy Clustering**
   - **Galaxy–CMB Lensing Cross-Correlation**
   - **CMB Lensing Auto-Power Spectrum**

-These observables are sensitive to the growth of structure and gravitational lensing, making them powerful tools for probing MG theories.
+These combined observables are particularly sensitive to the growth of structure and the effects of gravitational lensing, rendering them effective tools for probing modified gravity.

 ---

 ## 📝 Project Description

-This project aims to test modified gravity theories by computing and interpreting cross-correlated power spectra:
+The aim of this project is to test modified gravity theories by computing and analyzing cross-correlated power spectra:

-- Galaxy-Galaxy power spectrum
+- Galaxy–Galaxy power spectrum
 - Galaxy–CMB lensing cross-power spectrum
 - CMB Lensing–CMB Lensing auto-power spectrum

-We use both theoretical modeling (CAMB, emulators) and observational specifications from LSST/DESC and Simons Observatory.
+Both theoretical modeling (e.g., using CAMB and emulators) and observational specifications from LSST/DESC and the Simons Observatory are utilized.

 ---